tdwg/vocab/documentation-specification.md

 | skos         | http://www.w3.org/2004/02/skos/core#        |
 | vann         | http://purl.org/vocab/vann/                 |
 | xmpRights    | http://ns.adobe.com/xap/1.0/rights/         |

+### **1.6 Key words** ###

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## **2 The structure of TDWG standards** ##